 How Much Water Cats Should Drink

 A can of wet food is about 70–80% water.
-So if your cat is eating wet food, which is highly recommended, they might get between 3.85–4.4 ounces of water from a single can (an average 5.5 once can).
+So if your cat is eating wet food, which is highly recommended, they might get between 3.85–4.4 ounces of water from a single can (an average 5.5 ounce can).
 That’s half their daily water right there.

-If your cat is home all day, you might not actually see them drinking, but there are ways to tell if they’re not be getting enough water.
+If your cat is home all day, you might not actually see them drinking, but there are ways to tell if they’re not getting enough water.

 How to Monitor Your Cat's Water Intake